 The 3 pillars of unbreakable confidence

-It’s difficult to summarize a complex human pattern like confidence into small parts, and maybe I am missing something here, but I believe that it comes down to three important pillars.
+It’s difficult to summarize a complex human pattern like confidence into small parts.
+I believe that it comes down to three important pillars.
 Bear in mind though, these are for men!
 A woman’s confidence is built differently!

 I’ve gone over this topic on this blog a lot.
 Struggle is important for a man’s life, as weird as that may sound.
 And it also very often gets confused with stress.